As a mental health therapist, it is important to create an environment conducive to mindfulness.

 Comfortable, Casual, and Flexible Seating

-When I first moved into my school based therapy office, there was a large metal teacher desk with chairs and tables from a classroom set up.
+My first day in my office I was greeted with a large metal teacher desk, a circular table and some chairs.
 I removed all the hard chairs and tables and replaced them with soft casual seating (couch, pillows, a wobble chair, a tall spinning chair, a soft bowl chair, and a variety of yoga mats).
 I purchased a small rug with a river and nature scene to incorporate nature as well!
-We can support not only their sensory needs and developmentally appropriate movement, but we support their emerging needs for self-direction, managing choices and personal responsibility.
+Flexible seating supports sensory needs, movement, self-direction and autonomy.

 Provide Opportunities for Move Mindfully®